Capital punishment in Mongolia: Moratorium

 In June 2009, Tsakhiagiin Elbegdorj, an abolitionist, was elected President of Mongolia.
 He began using his prerogative of pardon to prevent the application of the death penalty.

 On January 14, 2010, he announced that he would henceforth use his prerogative to pardon all persons sentenced to death.
-He stated that most countries in the world had abolished the death penalty, and that Mongolia should follow their example; he suggested that it be replaced with a 30-year prison sentence.
-The decision was controversial; when Elbegdorj announced it in Parliament, a significant number of represesentatives chose not to give the applause customarily due after a presidential speech.
+He stated that most countries in the world had abolished the death penalty, and that Mongolia should follow their example; he suggested that capital punishment be replaced with a 30-year prison sentence.
+The decision was controversial; when Elbegdorj announced it in Parliament, a significant number of representatives chose not to give the applause customarily due after a presidential speech.

 Le Monde, however, noted that President Elbegdorj "may find it a lot more difficult" to have the death penalty abolished in law, adding that it might be applied again if Elbegdorj failed to be reelected.

 Elbegdorj won the 2013 presidential election on 26 June 2013 and was in office until succeeded on 10 July 2017 by Khaltmaagiin Battulga, who has sought to reintroduce the death penalty to Mongolia.